 How to get to Zadar

 Keep an eye on Skyscanner for the best flight deals!
 If you find a good deal, make sure to click through to the airline’s official website via Skyscanner.
-That way, you’ll get the best service in case your flight gets canceled, for example.
+That way, you’ll get the best service if your flight is canceled or you need support.

 Zadar can also be reached by car.
 When you’re making a longer road trip or have a few weeks to travel, this is also an interesting option.